fonske/Mitsubishi_procon/README.md

 # Platforms
 Currently supported ESP32 platforms.
 By default ESP32 (MH-ET-LIVE) is used.
-If you want to use Lilygo T7-S3 ESP32S3, edit file esphome/procon.yaml`, uncomment board-esp32 include and comment out board-esp32S3 include file.
-Newer ESP configurations will be added and files updated.
+If you want to use Lilygo T7-S3 ESP32S3, edit the line files: [ ] Newer ESP configurations will be added and files updated.

 ```